flitrue/vue-awesome-timeline/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![CDNJS version](https://img.shields.io/cdnjs/v/vue-lazyload.svg)](https://cdnjs.com/libraries/vue-lazyload)

-Vue module for lazyloading images in your applications.
+Vue module for time-line in your vue.js applications.
 Some of goals of this project worth noting include:

 * Be lightweight, powerful and easy to use
 * Work on any image type